chzh9311/hands_notes/HandsPapers/2023/ACR (Yu et al., 2023).md

 ---
 # ACR: Attention Collaboration-Based Regressor for Arbitrary Two-Hand Reconstruction
 ## Motivation
-* Previous methods require two hands as input, sensitive to truncation & occlusions.
+* Previous methods require both two hands are seen in the input, sensitive to truncation & occlusions.
 ## Method
 Contributions are:
 * Take the first step towards reconstructing two hands at arbitrary scenes;